-Kefir salsa makes for the richness of an avocado with tomatoes, with the sourness of a probiotic; add one of your favourite-chilis.
+Kefir salsa makes for the richness of an avocado and tomatoes with the sour of a probiotic; add one of your favourite-chilis.

 The result is a lush, creamy sauce that you could pour over a pasta, use on the base of pizza or slosh over new potatoes.
-It is so versatile; you could enjoy a teaspoon on a sandwich or the spice to go with lima or broad-beans.
+It is so versatile.
+You might enjoy a teaspoon on a sandwich; or to spice up a lima or broad-bean dish.

 And of course there are so many variations.
-You could add a tablespoon of olive oil, or use a herb like sweet basil instead of the cilantro; or even a green like rocket.
+You could add a tablespoon of olive oil or use a herb like sweet basil instead of the cilantro; or even a green such as rocket.

 You could also make this with creamy Jersey milk instead of kefir of course.